Borders: Religious, Political, and Planetary

 There must be a demonstrable relevance to the real-world significance of borders.

 There must be a connection to the project’s theoretical basis in Peirce.
 This connection need exist not so much in terms of any face-value resemblance to Peirce’s thought as through its potential to serve as an appropriate object of Peirce’s logic of abduction.
-In this project, abductive logic—which is the logic of hypothesis—operates by disclosing logical principles drawn from Christian texts as a means to diagnose errant practices regarding borders and recommend constructive alternatives.
+In this project, abductive logic—the logic of hypothesis—operates by disclosing logical principles drawn from Christian texts as a means to diagnose errant practices regarding borders and recommend constructive alternatives.

 On the basis of these three criteria, the selection of Christian norms and principles is oriented toward a relatively simple purpose.
 This is to build from these elements a Christian account of connection-across-difference that can then be applied, in turn, to interreligious dynamics, political borders, and ecological crisis.